tigattack/blog.tiga.tech/content/posts/apc-nmc2-firmware-recovery/index.md

 categories: ["technology"]
 ---

-In this post, I'll walk through the steps I had to take to recover an APC AP9630 Network Management Card (NMC) (a.k.a NMC2) with corrupted or otherwise broken firmware back to a working state.
+In this post, I'll walk through the steps I had to take to recover an APC AP9630 Network Management Card (NMC) (a.k.a.
+NMC2) with corrupted or otherwise broken firmware back to a working state.

 {{< alert icon="circle-info" >}}
 The steps are largely similar for the NMC3 (AP964x etc.), but I make no guarantees as I have no personal experience with them.